Coookie93/LaMulana2Randomizer/README.md

 ## Compiling:
 The randomisation application should compile fine, for the patch dll you will have to correct the missing references to the Unity dlls, TextMeshPro dll and the games Assembly-CSharp dll as these can't be distributed with the source code.

-The logic for bosses/minibosses needs some work along with the item pricing.

-F11 opens/closes an overlay for error info.